Mechanical-Advantage/ZumoTraining/09-EscapingTheLabyrinth/README.md

     * There are lots of potential algorithms to try - see which ones work best!
 A good starting point it to "follow the left wall," but what happens if you follow the right wall?
 What if the direction you choose is random?
 Can you think of any other algorithms? :thinking:

 8. After you've experimented with several algorithms, your goal is to make the robot reach the end of the maze as quickly as possible.
 Using whatever algorithm you think is fastest, upload a video to Slack of the Zumo navigating to the end of the maze.
-We will hold a *friendly* competition to see who can create the fastest maze solver.
+We will hold a *friendly* competition to see who can create the fastest maze solver. **Note that your robot must be theoetically capable of solving a variety of mazes (or start in any location on this maze) - it cannot use a known sequence of turns.**

 9. During the review meeting, we'll talk about how to make the robot run through the maze a second time by finding the optimal route.
 Start thinking about how this might work.
-You don't have to put your ideas into code, but consider how you might find the optimal route given a sequence of turns like this:
+You don't have to put your ideas into code, but consider how you might find a faster route given a sequence of turns like this:

     * Go west - :arrow_left: